Sing! China season 7: Playoffs

 The Top 11 will perform in the Playoffs for spot in the final.
 Playoffs are divided into 2 rounds.

 In the first round, the remaining artists compete against their fellow team members for a spot in the final.
 In deciding who moves on, their coach; as well as the studio audience made up of 300 members of the public were given an equal say.
 Each of the public voters was entitled to one vote per artist, and they can either choose to vote or not vote for a particular artist.
 The maximum score that the student will receive of their coach is 50, and 50 for the live audience.
 Artist that will score the most points in each team will advance directly to the final.
 Remaining artists will perform in round 2.

 In the second round, the remaining 7 artists will perform again for the final spot in the final.
 In this round, only audience will be allowed to vote and artist with the most votes will advance to the final.

+With the eliminations of Yao Yusheng 姚宇笙 and Yang Can 杨灿, this is the first time since the implementation of the steals in Season 5 that no stolen artists advanced to the finale.